 – Assess the healing of the incision in cases of caesarean section.

-– Examine the vulva and perineum: look for tears, assess the healing of episiotomy or sutured wound, and appearance of vaginal discharge.
+– Examine the vulva and perineum: look for tears, assess the healing of episiotomy or sutured wound, and appearance and odour of lochia.

-– Inquire about urination and intestinal transit.
-In case of urine leakage, look for potential fistula (Chapter 7, Section 7.2.5).
+– Inquire about urination and bowel movement.
+In the event of urine leakage, look for potential fistula (Chapter 7, Section 7.2.5).

 – Check for breast lesions.